 If the potential donor meets the acceptance criteria, a staff member will then contact the next of kin or responsible party to receive verbal authorization for the donation and to answer any questions.

-After verbal authorization, two forms will be mailed directly to the next of kin or responsible party.
+After verbal authorization, two forms will be mailed or emailed directly to the next of kin or responsible party.
 These forms should be completed as soon as possible and returned to VSAP.

 - “Release of Deceased Human Body for Scientific Study” Form: provides written authorization of the donation.